dotcs/doimgr/README.md

     :::bash
     python doimgr.py --log-level debug search "Stephen Hawkings"

 Of course you can also script _doimgr_.
-It is a good idea, to use the `--quiet` flag then, which surpresses all messages but the results of queries.
+It is a good idea, to use the `--quiet` flag then, which suppresses all messages but the results of queries.

 An example call could look like